cinnData/MLearning/11. Neural networks/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\large Z = \displaystyle\frac{X-\min(X)}{\max(X)-\min(X)}\,.">

-A transformer of the class `MinMaxScaler`, from the subpackage `preprocessing`, can be used to create a new feature matrix in which every column is normalized.
+`MinMaxScaler`, from the subpackage `preprocessing`, can be used to create a new feature matrix in which every column is normalized.
 It is similar to other preprocessing methods.
-You can instantiate it with:
+You can instantiate a transformer with:

 `from sklearn.preprocessing import MinMaxScaler`

 `scaler = MinMaxScaler()`

-Next, you apply `fit` and `transform` to the original feature matrix `X`, to obtain the normalized matrix `Z`:
+Next, you apply the methods `fit` and `transform` to the original feature matrix `X`, to obtain the normalized matrix `Z`:

 `scaler.fit(X)`